Herman J. Russell: Construction Projects

-Herman and his brother, Rogers, started doing construction projects while Herman was still a student in Tuskegee, Al. They were being hired often enough to catch the attention of the local sheriff, who told them to return to Atlanta, GA and not come back.
+Herman and his brother, Rogers, started doing construction projects while Herman was still a student in Tuskegee, AL. They were being hired often enough to catch the attention of the local sheriff, who told them to return to Atlanta, GA and not come back.
 In Atlanta, he first worked with his father in plastering.
-Then, he set his sights on something bigger by building 12 residential units on South Avenue in Atlanta His company established a reputation for doing exceptional work and Herman capitalized on word-of-mouth references to find partners that allowed him to include commercial projects among his portfolio of residential work.
+Then, he set his sights on something bigger by building 12 residential units on South Avenue in Atlanta.
+His company established a good reputation and Herman used word-of-mouth references to find partners that allowed him to include commercial projects among his portfolio of residential work.
 He officially founded H.J.
 Russell & Associates in 1953 and incorporated it in 1957.
 In 1963 his company received a contract to plaster the Atlanta-Fulton County Stadium, built for the Atlanta Braves baseball team.
 H. J. Russell & Company added fireproofing to its services and in 1968 was hired to plaster and fireproof the Equitable Building in downtown Atlanta.
-His receipt of the Equitable Building bid was the largest contract of its kind ever awarded to a black-owned firm In 1969, he received another prestigious contract to construct Citizens Trust Bank.
+His receipt of the Equitable Building bid was the largest contract of its kind ever awarded to a black-owned firm.
+In 1969, he received another prestigious contract to construct Citizens Trust Bank.

 Herman’s next accomplishment took place when he became a subcontractor with Holder Construction to build Colony Square in Atlanta, the oldest high-rise development in Midtown.
-It was the first mixed-use development in the Southeast H.J.
+It was the first mixed-use development in the Southeast.
+H.J.
 Russell & Company submitted the lowest bid for drywall.
 Robert Holder, Sr. Holder Construction Company founder, reviewed Russell’s portfolio before deciding to work with him, and was impressed.
 It was the first of fifty high-profile projects the two men completed together.
 Holder said in a documentary about Russell, that Delta Air Lines paired the two companies to build its headquarters.
 Holder and Russell later became friends.